 Perhaps most importantly, the prerequisites for obtaining shifting data are as follows:

-- You must be using Shimano Di2 electronic shifting
+- You must be using Shimano Di2 or SRAM e-tap electronic shifting

 - Finally, you MUST have a modern Garmin Edge device (510 or later) or recent Garmin watch or Wahoo Element or Magellan Cyclo 505 device.
 The important thing to note is whether or not your device can display shifting information.
 If your device cannot display what gear you are in, then your device is not compatible.